AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/features/zoom.rst

    :width: 5000px

 - Users can zoom in to transport graph by clicking |zoom in| icon.
-- Users can also zoom in by scrolling down when pointing the cursor on the graph view.
+- Users can also zoom in by scrolling up when pointing the cursor on the graph view.

 Zoom Out
 ~~~~~~~~~~~~~~~~~~